Radiator Springs Racers: Layout

 Leaving the motor court, the vehicle takes an idyllic drive through Ornament Valley.
 It then enters the dark ride portion of the attraction as guests nearly run into several Audio-animatronic vehicles.
 This starts with a near head-on collision with Mack, followed by near-misses with Minny and Van, and narrowly making it over a grade crossing ahead of a speeding train.
 As the vehicle swerves out of the way, Sheriff appears, warning the guests to slow down and follow Mater into town for the big race.
 Along the way, Mater takes the ride vehicles "tractor tipping", but this awakens Frank, the combine harvester, who angrily chases the trespassers off of his farm.
 The vehicle then reenters the town and passes Fillmore, Sarge, Lizzie, and Red before being greeted by Lightning McQueen and Sally Carrera.
-At this point, the track splits into two, and the ride vehicle will be directed to one of two scenes before lining up at the starting line.
-If the vehicle makes a left turn, it receives a tire change at Luigi's Casa Della Tires; if it makes a right turn, it gets a fresh coat of paint at Ramone's House of Body Art.
+At this point, the track splits into two, and each ride vehicle will be directed to one of the two shops before lining up at the starting line for the race.
+If the vehicle makes a left turn, it receives a tire change at Luigi's Casa Della Tires - the male shop; if it makes a right turn, it gets a fresh coat of paint at Ramone's House of Body Art - the female shop.
 Both tracks then pass Doc Hudson, who is dressed in his "Hudson Hornet" livery and introduces himself as the guests' new crew chief.
 Once two ride vehicles have arrived at the starting line, an enthusiastic Luigi waves the flag to signal the start of the race.

 Both ride vehicles then accelerate on parallel tracks out of the cave, into an outdoor segment containing bunny hills and high-banked turns around the rock formations of Ornament Valley, with the vehicles reaching a top speed of 40 mph.
 During a short drop down a sloped bank, an on-ride photo is taken.
 One of the two vehicles (selected at random) reaches the finish line slightly earlier, bringing the race to an end.
-The vehicles then enters Taillight Caverns, where Lightning and Mater congratulate both vehicles on a great race.
+The vehicles then enter Taillight Caverns, where Lightning and Mater congratulate both vehicles on a great race.
 The ride vehicles then merge back onto a single track and return to the boarding station.